pulumi/pulumi/docs/mupack.md

 perform graph evaluation.
 It is denoted by the special name `.main`.
 It is illegal for non-executable MuPackages to contain such a function, just as it is for a submodule to contain one (versus the MuPackage's top-level module).

+Note that it is up to a MetaMu compiler to decide how to partition code between `.init` and `.main`.
+For languages that allow "open-ended" coding in a module definition, it is likely that such statements would appear in the `.main` method, and that library-only MuPackages containing such code would be rejected outright.

 ### Variables

 A variable is a typed, named storage location.
 As we will see, variables show up in several places: as module